worst PT Cruiser years to avoid

 2004 Model Year

 The 2004 model year saw more transmission-related problems with the PT Cruiser.
 Most PT Cruisers from this model year had transmission failures and more gear shifter-related problems.
-The 2004 model year also featured transmission fluid leakage problems and whining noises.
+The 2004 model year also featured transmission fluid leakage problems and w hining noises.

 2006 Model Year

 PT Cruiser models manufactured in the 2006 model year also reported a higher than average number of engine and transmission-related complaints.
 PT Cruiser models launched in the 2006 model year ignored the technical problems that surfaced in previous years.
-The 2006 model-year PT Cruiser models had a problem of excessive smoke coming out of the engine.
-This problem severely affected the engine performance of the PT Cruiser.

 2010 Model Year